MorphiaOrg/morphia/docs/reference/content/guides/querying.md

 created correctly.
 If the collection already exists and is not capped, you will have to manually [update]({{< docsref "core/capped-collections/#convert-a-collection-to-capped" >}}) your collection to be a capped collection.
 1. Since this `Iterator` is backed by a tailable cursor, `next()` will block until a new item is found.
-If your application can't block on `next()`, `hasNext()` works as you'd expect an Iterator to.
-In this version of the unit test, we tail the cursor and pull out objects until we have 10 of them and then proceed with the rest of the application.
+If your application can't block on `next()`, checking the return value of `hasNext()` periodically would allow your application to do other things while the cursor waits for the next item.
+In this version of the unit test, we tail the cursor waiting to pull out objects until we have 10 of them and then proceed with the rest of the application.